Close

 Our Miami maritime and admiralty attorneys can help you regardless of your injuries.

 According to 46 U.S. Code § 30106, most victims of a personal injury or death at sea have three years from the date of the injuries to file a lawsuit.
+However, if you are injured on a cruise, your filing window may shorten to one year, and, within six months of the injury, you may have to send a notice of the claim to the cruise line, or risk losing your opportunity for recovery.

 For families who have suffered an untimely death because of another person’s negligence, the Death on the High Seas Act provides three years from the date of the accident to file a lawsuit.
 However, the fatal accident must have occurred at least three nautical miles away from shore.